kokobd/cabal-hoogle/README.md

 ## Installation

-Compiling from source requires a mininum GHC version of 8.10.
+Compiling from source requires a minimum GHC version of 8.10.
 Having `cabal-hoogle` installed, you may use it on a wider range of GHC, as long as the `Cabal` used to build `cabal-hoogle` and `cabal-install` match.

 Step 1, run `cabal update` to make sure you are using the latest hackage index